aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-ubuntu-packages.md

 # └── hello-2.12.tar.gz
 ```

-The command above also copied 'hello-2.12.tar.gz' to 'hello_2.12.orig.tar.gz' because this is the file (a pristine copy of the upstream source package) required when creating a source package for debian.
+The command above also copied 'hello-2.12.tar.gz' to 'hello_2.12.orig.tar.gz'.
+This '.orig.tar.gz' file is known as the original source (a pristine copy of the upstream source package) and is the file required when creating a source package for debian.

 ### Requirement: the package-version/ directory name format